Should I See a Doctor After a Car Accident?

 If you believe that your car accident injuries are minor, you might be tempted to avoid seeing a doctor.
 Your failure to get a medical examination after a car crash, however, can endanger your health.
 It could also compromise your ability to recover the full amount of damages that you are entitled to receive from the negligent party.

-A New York car accident lawyer from Douglas and London will always recommend that you see a doctor as soon as possible– regardless of how minor your injuries may be.
+The New York City personal injury lawyers from Douglas and London will always recommend that you see a doctor as soon as possible– regardless of how minor your injuries may be.
 If you are unable to do this, you should make every effort to have a medical exam within 24 hours.

 Car Accident Injuries May Not Be Immediately Obvious